vslinko/obsidian-outliner/specs/ensure-cursor-in-list-content.spec.md

 - |[!] one
 ```

-# cursor should not be moved to list content if stickCursor=false
+# cursor should not be moved to list content if stickCursor="never"

-- setting: `stickCursor=false`
+- setting: `stickCursor="never"`
 - applyState:

 ```md